 Language School owners have always played a significant role in JALT both at national & local levels.
 The SIG offers web-based and in-person events as well as a forum to discuss and find solutions to issues unique to operating a language school and cannot be addressed through other SIGs, such as: recruitment & training; taxes, accounting, banking and bookkeeping; marketing & advertising; managing employees, and partnerships & trade between owners.

 The JALT Study Abroad SIG was established in 2008 to promote research on overseas study and facilitate networking among those interesting in learning more about study abroad.

 The TBL SIG is aimed at teachers who currently use, or are interested in using, task-based approaches in the classroom.
 TBL SIG focuses in particular on issues related to Task-Based Language teaching and learning in the Asian EFL context, where TBLT has yet to enter the mainstream of language pedagogy.
 We hope that the SIG will serve as a useful forum for the exchange of practical teaching ideas, theoretical discussion, and academic studies of TBLT issues.

-The TD SIG is a network for those who want to help themselves and others become better teachers.
-Our activities include retreats, mini-conferences, social and networking events, and forums & presentations.
-TD's comprehensive newsletter, Explorations in Teacher Education, welcomes stimulating articles!
+The TD SIG is a network for those who want to help themselves and others become more effective and reflective teachers.
+Formed in 1993, our activities include conferences, workshops, forums, newsletters, and reflective practice groups.
+TD's journal, Explorations in Teacher Development, welcomes stimulating submissions related to teacher research.

 THT is a grassroots organization founded by members of the Himeji City Chapter of JALT in 2004.
 THT is dedicated to the aid and assistance of fellow educators and students in and around Asia.
 We fulfill this mission by providing teacher-training workshops in Bangladesh, Kyrgyzstan, Laos, and Vietnam that exhibit practical, student and teacher-friendly approaches to language education that are informed by current research in the field.